 The first entrance you come to is the Maintenance Yard, which is the parking for the Webelos event.
-Scouts BSA Troops should proceed to the second entrance and go either directly to their campsite(s) or to the Camp Store &
+All Scouts BSA Troops should proceed to the second entrance which is the Campground Entrance, and go directly to their campsite(s).